• HOME

 Back on Dante’s train, southward towards Florence, you’ll reach Marradi.
 This tiny village is at the border between Emilia Romagna and Tuscany.
 Actually, it marks the first step on Tuscan land.

 Isolation didn’t shield Marradi from tragic events.
 First, a strong earthquake in 1919, followed by bombings at the end of World War II.
-Today, Marradi is a peaceful hamlet, nestled in the Apennines mountain range, where life flows slowly.
+Today, Marradi appears like a peaceful hamlet nestled in the Apennines mountain range, where life flows slowly.

 Vie di Dante - Marradi- Historical Center